PCNOK? What is It, Its Mission, Members & Details

 1. Find a healthcare provider.
 It offers a searchable database of healthcare providers across Oklahoma.
 Patients can narrow their search by location, specialty, or service type.

 2. Check the health of a loved one.
-PCNOK provides access to health information for patients and their families.
+They provide access to health information for patients and their families.
 This information includes medical records, test results, and more.

 3. Learn about health resources in your community since it provides access to education and resources on topics like exercise and healthy eating.